-Parallella is new product from Adapteva, Inc. [18], this small supercomputer have been in development almost two years and only testing series of boards have been produced until now (first single-board computers with 16-core Epiphany chip were shipped December 2013) [18].
+Parallella is new product from Adapteva, Inc. [19], this small supercomputer have been in development almost two years and only testing series of boards have been produced until now (first single-board computers with 16-core Epiphany chip were shipped December 2013) [19].
 This board have near ideal parameters for signal processing (provides around 50 GFLOPS of computational power).
-The board is equipped by Epiphany coprocessor which has 16 High Performance RISC CPU Cores, Zynq-7020 FPGA with Dual ARM® CortexTM-A9 MPCoreTM and 866 MHz operating frequency, 1GB RAM, 85K Logic Cells, 10/100/1000 Ethernet and OpenCL support [19].
-Completely this board provides In addition of that this board consume only 3 Watts of power if both Zynq and Epiphany cores are running.
+The board is equipped by Epiphany coprocessor which has 16 High Performance RISC CPU Cores, Zynq-7020 FPGA with Dual ARM® CortexTM-A9 MPCoreTM and 866 MHz operating frequency, 1GB RAM, 85K Logic Cells, 10/100/1000 Ethernet and OpenCL support [20].
+In addition of that this board consume only 3 Watts of power if both Zynq and Epiphany cores are running.